anand-s-murali/cses/dp/sols.md

 Below are all the solutions, with explanation, to the DP questions that I have completeted from CSES.

 ## [Dice Combinations](https://cses.fi/problemset/task/1633)
+### Problem Statement
-Our task for this question is to count the number of ways to construct sum *n* by throwing a dice one or more times.
+Your task is to count the number of ways to construct sum n by throwing a dice one or more times.
 Each throw produces an outcome between 1 and 6.

+### Explanation

-## Code
+### Code
 ```C++
 int main() {
 	// makes input/output faster